suhock/php-dependency-injection/README.md

 #### Custom Nested Containers

 Implement `ContainerInterface` and pass into the container using one of the methods below.
-If your custom container needs to be able to autowire objects, you can pass in the outer container to its constructor.
+If your custom container needs to be able to inject dependencies into objects, you can pass in the outer container to its constructor.

 ```php